EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 This will be the first article in a series, outlining how to implement a bulk edit in Rails 3.1.1 (although most any version of Rails will do).
-Today we'll be focusing on a simple user interface to allow the user to make a selection of records.
-But first, let's look at our user story.
+Today we’ll be focusing on a simple user interface to allow the user to make a selection of records.
+But first, let’s look at our user story.

 ### The user story

-- User makes a selection of records and clicks "Bulk Edit" button
+- User makes a selection of records and clicks “Bulk Edit” button
 - User works with the same form they would use for a regular edit, plus

     - check boxes are added by each attribute to allow the user to indicate this variable should be affected by the bulk edit